bioconductor-translations/rformassspectrometry-translation/README.md

 # rformassspectrometry
-The md files converted from rformassspectrometry Rmd files (for translation with Crowdin)
+The md files converted from rformassspectrometry Rmd files (for translation with Transifex/Crowdin)